ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/oauth_actually.md

 ## Step 5

 The Flask-OAuth documentation says it best: "OAuth uses a token and a secret to figure out who is connecting to the remote application.
 After authentication/authorization this information is passed to a function on your side and it is your responsibility to remember it."
 How are we going to remember it?
-That's right, sessions (more on that at a later step).
+That's right, sessions.
+We'll do more with this later.
 This function will get the token given to us after the user logs in with his or her Github account.

 ```python
 @github.tokengetter